 AmeriCorps State and National supports a wide range of local service programs that engage thousands of Americans in intensive community service each year.
 We provide grants to a network of local and national organizations and agencies committed to using national service to address critical community needs in education, public safety, health, and the environment.
 Each of these organizations and agencies uses their AmeriCorps funding to recruit, place, and supervise AmeriCorps members nationwide.

 Today, more than 46 million Americans live in poverty.
 AmeriCorps VISTA taps the skills, talents and passion of more than 7,000 Americans annually to support community efforts to overcome poverty.
 AmeriCorps VISTA is open to all U.S. citizens, nationals, or lawful permanent resident aliens ages 18 and older.
 Members and Summer Associates receive a modest living allowance.
 Members who serve for a year also receive limited health benefit options, childcare if needed, and other benefits.
 After successful completion of a term of service, members can choose to receive a Segal AmeriCorps Education Award or post-service stipend.

 There is an Americorps Vista position open at the Service Learning and Volunteering office here at USM:

-The STEM Partnerships Coordinator position in our SLV office is currently filled, but please contact Samantha if you are interested in learning more about when applications will begin to be accepted!
+The Food Insecurity Program Coordinator position in our SLV office is currently filled, but please contact Samantha if you are interested in learning more about when applications will begin to be accepted!

 Learn more about what is means to be an Americorps member here.